Brauckhoff/biopixR/README.md

 # biopixR - Package for analysis of bioimage image data

 ## Introduction
 In the rapidly evolving landscape of scientific research and technology, the field of image analysis and processing has become indispensable, providing unprecedented insight into complex phenomena.
-This project aims to utilize image processing techniques, using the R programming language, to analyze and characterize bead microparticles.Microparticles find extensive utility in various scientific domains, including medical diagnostics, environmental monitoring, and materials science.
+This project aims to utilize image processing techniques, using the R programming language, to analyze and characterize bead microparticles.
+Microparticles find extensive utility in various scientific domains, including medical diagnostics, environmental monitoring, and materials science.

 The rise of high-resolution imaging technologies has led to an exponential increase in the volume and complexity of image data, requiring sophisticated computational methods for efficient analysis.
 In this context, R is a standout programming language that excels in statistical computing and graphics.
 Leveraging the rich ecosystem of R packages, this project aims to develop an automated image analysis pipeline for bead microparticles.